bisqu1tik/zapret-roblox-discord-youtube-linux/README.md

 sry for my dumb code
 my discord: bisqu1tik

-# switch ipset to ALL FOR ROBLOX
+# switch ipset to ALL for roblox work

 ## DOWNLOAD & RUN:
 ```bash